About Kensington Palace

 Kensington Palace today

-Today, Kensington Palace remains the royal residence of the Duke and Duchess of Cambridge, alongside a number of other members of the royal family.
+Today, Kensington Palace remains the royal residence of the Prince and Princess of Wales, alongside a number of other members of the royal family.
 It is also open to visitors under the remit of Historic Royal Palaces however, with 4 different routes available to explore its many intriguing rooms.

 Exhibits detail the Palace’s many notable past residents, with collections of their gowns, antique furniture, and other memorabilia on display.
 From the courts of George I and II to the dazzling wardrobes of Elizabeth II, Princess Margaret, and Princess Diana, a trip to Kensington Palace truly breathes life into some of British history’s most famous figures.